Do you have a great idea but not sure how to execute it? Please send us a message or give us a call!

 Sports communities have always held a special place in our hearts, which is why we have put a lot of love into everysport.com, a community focused on following live games, Matchsnack, a community for sharing your game experience, and training-log community Shapelink.com.

 We were really pleased with the web sites’ development from 2005 to 2008, but we did not see much revenue coming in; we had worked with a few sales agents, but we were not really impressed with what they delivered.
 As a result, we started our own advertising sales company, Sportsverige, in 2009.
 Today, Sportsverige handles display advertising sales for all of our own sites as well as for a lot of other Swedish sports websites.

 We developed an online administrative system in Everysport for sports clubs to manage football or ice hockey youth tournaments; that later developed into a full-scale event administration platform with a very capable e-ticketing solution.
 Today, that platform is maintained and further developed by Nortic, a technology leader in the Swedish ticketing business.
 Every year, hundreds of events and hundreds of thousands of tickets are administrated through Nortic.

 In 2011, we grew out of our Malmö offices and looked for new office space.
 The proposals we received from brokers were expensive and not a lot of fun; through a stroke of luck, we found out that a three-story house on Djäknegatan was for sale.
 We bought it and converted it to Djäkne, a combined office space, open work space and coffee shop.

-In the spring of 2012, we made a commitment to make a turnaround in functional-food start-up Reztart and as a result made our own investment and brought in a couple of outside investors.
-We also made an investment in e-commerce aggregator IRH.
+In the spring of 2012, we made a commitment to make a turnaround in functional-food start-up Reztart and as a result brought in a couple of outside investors.
+We also helped out and got on the board of e-commerce aggregator IRH.

 We are still looking for more exciting projects; if you have an idea for sports, media or mobile and you want to partner with us, please give us a call.